Docker Strategy for Testing PHP Version Upgrades

 Step 3: Run Your Baseline Test Suite

-First, build the Docker images and run the containers in detached mode.
+Now, build the Docker images and run the containers in detached mode.

 docker-compose -f docker-compose.test.yml build